+Efficient Use of APU

+We optimized the use of Auxiliary Power Units (APUs) in our aircraft by reducing their operation with more efficient Ground Power Units (GPUs) at airports.

+Single Taxi in/out

+A standard process to reduce fuel consumption during the taxiing phase with one engine off after landing (in) and before takeoff (out).

+228.10 Tons of CO2 reduced

-Efficient Use of APU Single Taxi in/out Optimal Drinking Water Loading We optimized the use of Auxiliary Power Units (APUs) in our aircraft by reducing their operation with more efficient Ground Power Units (GPUs) at airports.
-5,084.38 Tons of CO2 reduced A standard process to reduce fuel consumption during the taxiing phase with one engine off after landing (in) and before takeoff (out).
-228.10 Tons of CO2 reduced Calculating and maintaining optimal water levels in aircraft according to the type of region (AME, EUR, ASI) to avoid deadweight transportation that increases fuel consumption.
-1,981.27 Tons of CO2 reduced Split Scimitar Winglet Wingtip attachment installed on Boeing 737-800 aircraft.
+Optimal Drinking Water Loading

+Calculating and maintaining optimal water levels in aircraft according to the type of region (AME, EUR, ASI) to avoid deadweight transportation that increases fuel consumption.

+1,981.27 Tons of CO2 reduced

+Split Scimitar Winglet

+Wingtip attachment installed on Boeing 737-800 aircraft.
 It reduces fuel consumption up to 4%, by reducing drag and increasing aerodynamics.

+Tankering

+Reducing tankering (the practice of loading more fuel than necessary for a trip, to take advantage of lower fuel prices at the airport of origin), avoiding excessive fuel consumption and maintaining safe operations at all times.

-6,742.34 Tons of CO2 reduced <section-header><section-header><section-header></section-header></section-header></section-header> Designation of Alternate Airports-Santa Lucia (NLU) and Cozumel (CZM) Safe planning of flights to Mexico City International Airport (MEX), having Santa Lucía Airport (NLU) as an alternate one, and to Cancún International Airport (CUN), having Cozumel Airport (CZM) as an alternate one, when operational and meteorological conditions allow it, to minimize additional fuel and reduce the weight and use of the aircraft.
-3,558.85 Tons of CO2 reduced
+Designation of Alternate Airports-Santa Lucia (NLU) and Cozumel (CZM)

+Safe planning of flights to Mexico City International Airport (MEX), having Santa Lucía Airport (NLU) as an alternate one, and to Cancún International Airport (CUN), having Cozumel Airport (CZM) as an alternate one, when operational and meteorological conditions allow it, to minimize additional fuel and reduce the weight and use of the aircraft.